Luckingz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to 0-iam_betty to switches current user to betty whoami is used to print the current user groups is used to print all the groups the current user is part of
+Script to 0-iam_betty to switches current user to betty whoami is used to print the current user groups is used to print all the groups the current user is part of sudo chown user hello - is used to change the owner of the file hello to user